 A very steep granite slope facing South in the “showcase slopes” of Mauves, to the South of the Saint-Joseph appellation.

 One more early vintage (harvest started in the last week of August).
 A very rainy springtime from mid-May to mid-June, with a very heavy mildiou pressure on the St Péray marsannes, mobilized our teams 100% for the phytosanitary protection (organic and biodynamic).
 A very correct crop in the end, and a high-level vintage in the horizon, despite the uncommon heatwave during the harvesting…

 OUR VINE GROWING AND WINEMAKING

-• Organic certification for the vines and wine in the 2016 vintage and biodynamic methods used.
+• Organic certification for the vines and wine from the 2016 vintage, and biodynamic methods used.

 • Syrah replanted from 1999; vines trained and pruned in the Gobelet style and supported by stakes.